 4 Natural Ways To Manage Blood Pressure

-Over 60 million Americans have high blood pressure, including more than half (54%) of all Americans age 65 to 74 years old and nearly three quarters (72%) of all American blacks in the same age group.
+Over 60 million Americans have high blood pressure, including more than half (54%) of all Americans age 65 to 74 years old and nearly three quarters (72%) of all Black Americans in the same age group.

 High blood pressure is a major risk factor for a heart attack or stroke.
 In fact, it is generally regarded as the most significant risk factor for a stroke.